terabitbaci/capstone-lego-inventory/README.md

 // new

+Plan a Build
+as a logged-in user
+I want to enter a planned build by set or MOC number so I can see what parts the set requires, how many parts I have, and what parts I need to acquire to complete the build

+Do Build Calculations
+Generate a Checklist

-as a logged-in user (code - comparison) (enter set/MOC to build; report on xxxx/xxxxx have, xxx needed; display checklist) I want to enter a planned build to see what Lego parts I still need in order to do the build so I can see what parts to buy (another page with a table of needed parts)
+as a logged-in user (code - comparison; loop through the initial code and secondary code, and figure out which are common to both) cross reference: what you have vs. what is necessary (enter set/MOC to build; report on xxxx/xxxxx have, xxx needed; display checklist) I want to enter a planned build to see what Lego parts I still need in order to do the build so I can see what parts to buy (another page with a table of needed parts)